AnthyOliveira/Clara/docs/GroupCommands.md

 ### !diferenças

-Exibe as diferenças para a versão anterior da Ravena.
+Exibe as diferenças para a versão anterior da clara.

 **Descrição:** Mostra um resumo das principais mudanças em relação à versão antiga do bot.